Type of destination:

 Percentage of local employees: 60%

-In May 2007, GMBF launched a scholarship program for local students to study for two years at the Galapagos Academic Institute for the Arts & Sciences (GAIAS), part of the University of San Francisco de Quito's Galapagos campus located on the island of San Cristobal.
-The objective is to form community leaders to help manage conservation and be prepared to take a stand against illegal fishing that threatens the islands' ecosystem.
+Through the Galapagos Marine Biodiversity Fund, Ecoventura provided scholarships to local students to pursue undergraduate degrees at the Galapagos Academic Institute for the Arts & Sciences (GAIAS), part of the University of San Francisco de Quito (USFQ) at the San Cristobal Island campus.
+The objective was to form community leaders who will help manage conservation and be prepared to take a stand against illegal fishing that threatens the islands’ ecosystem.
+To date, 23 students have graduated, many of whom have already entered the workforce in the islands: three in tourism-related activities, three in public institutions, and one in teaching in a local high school.
+Two graduates have decided to pursue further degrees.

-Ecoventura participates in the Pack for a Purpose program, where guests can bring school supplies, medical supplies, and other small items from home to donate to the local community.
-Guests simply drop off their donation with the staff, and Ecoventura will deliver it for them.
+Ecoventura participates in the Pack for a Purpose program, in which guests can bring school supplies, medical supplies, and other small items from home to donate to the local community.
+Guests simply drop off their donation with our staff, and we will deliver it for them.

 $150 and up